airtai/google-sheets/SECURITY.md

 # Security Policy

-Security and stability are paramount for WeatherAPI.
+Security and stability are paramount for google-sheets.

 Learn more below. 👇

 ## Versions

-The latest version of WeatherAPI is actively supported.
+The latest version of google-sheets is actively supported.

-We strongly encourage you to write tests for your application and regularly update your WeatherAPI version after confirming that your tests pass.
+We strongly encourage you to write tests for your application and regularly update your google-sheets version after confirming that your tests pass.
 This ensures you benefit from the latest features, bug fixes, and **security updates**.

 ## Reporting a Vulnerability